Warning: Late repayment can cause you serious money problems. For help go to moneyadviceservice.org.uk

 You may find that some bits of finance do not show up on every report.
 This is because some loan companies will only report back to specific credit bureaus.
 While using these services will help you get a better understanding of your credit history.
 However, they are not a quick fix for bad credit and do not specifically allow you to “repair” your history.
 Going from a bad credit history to a good one will often take years of keeping on top of your finances!

 When looking into poor/bad credit loans, it is important to understand your options – our customer service staff are available to help you make an informed decision.
 Your first port of call should always be your bank; they may be able to help you even if you feel that your credit is in a poor state.
 If your bank can not help, then why not talk to us?
 We will listen to your needs and talk you through your various options.
-We charge no upfront fees and will never pass your details on to 3rd parties without your knowledge.
+We charge no upfront fees and will never pass your details on to 3rd parties other than for the purposes of obtaining a loan.